 Reaching financial freedom also takes learning from people and collaborating.
 It takes being vulnerable and asking people for help.
+(These are some of the reasons I created the group, Passive Income Docs!)
 These are pillars of the abundance mindset, and those who have it are always willing to share how they reached their own levels of success–not because there’s always some immediate gain for themselves, but because they know that what goes around comes around.

 Collaboration is the key.
 In this game of financial freedom, “the rising tide lifts all boats” as they say.
 People can help each other by sharing knowledge and resources and in the end, everyone wins.